The Shared Goals of our Trustees

 David's role with DGYO is as the orchestra’s honorary secretary.
-He is also a trustee of the local amateur orchestra, the Solway Sinfonia.
-David helps out at DGYO rehearsals whenever possible.
+He also plays and sings in as many amateur music groups as he can.
+David helps out at DGYO rehearsals.
 It helps to keep him young at heart and as he says he is proud to be the oldest member of DGYO!

 Peter is a retired GP from Dumfries, former Lead Cancer GP for Scotland now working as a cancer advisor for the Scottish Government and as vice-chair of a research ethics committee in Glasgow.
 He has played bassoon and contrabassoon since schooldays and plays regularly in various chamber music groups including the Millbeck Wind Ensemble and Border Reeders.
 He is a founder member, former chairman and current treasurer of the Solway Sinfonia.
 He is also chair of the trustees for Absolute Classics, the organisation bringing internationally acclaimed classical chamber music concerts and master classes for young musicians to Dumfries & Galloway.

-Graduating from Glasgow University and Aberdeen College of Education, Nick returned to his native Dumfries and Galloway where he has spent his professional career in music education working in several local schools including Wallace Hall Academy, where he has taught for the last 29 years.
-Nick combines teaching in school with a varied and interesting musical life including teaching flute and piano as well as working with a range of musical groups including the Dumfries Choral Society, which he conducted for more than ten years and directing/performing shows with the Dumfries Operatic Society (now the Dumfries Musical Theatre Company).
-Nick is a founder member of the Solway Sinfonia and is its Principal Flautist and current Chair, a position he has held for ten years.
-Nick is also the proud Chair of the Dumfries and Galloway Youth Orchestra.
-He is thoroughly enjoying working with the percussion section of the youth orchestra!
+Graduating from Glasgow University and Aberdeen College of Education, Nick returned to his native Dumfries and Galloway where he has spent his professional career in music education working in several local schools including Wallace Hall Academy, where he taught until he retired a few years ago.
+Nick still has a varied and interesting musical life including teaching flute and piano as well as working with a range of musical groups including the Dumfries Choral Society, which he conducted for more than ten years and directing/performing shows with the Dumfries Operatic Society (now the Dumfries Musical Theatre Company).
+Nick is a founder member of the Solway Sinfonia and is its Principal Flautist.
+Nick is the proud Chair of Dumfries and Galloway Youth Orchestra and he also helps out by supporting DGYO in rehearsals and concerts.